Mestiço: Mestiço community in Brazil

 A mulato (from muladi) was a person of simultaneous visible European and African descent.
 A cafuzo, cafuso, cafuz, carafuz, carafuzo, cafúzio, cabo-verde, caburé or caboré (the last three from Tupi caá-poré, "forest dweller") was a person of Amerindian and African descent, with jíbaro being someone who was a quarter Amerindian and three quarters African, and a juçara would be a visibly tri-racial person of mixed African, European and Amerindian descent (from Tupi yi'sara, "palm tree", "thorny one(s)", possibly by comparison of their phenotype with açaí berries, produced by the juçara palm tree).
 Any person of mixed African descent could be referred to as cabrocha (lit. "young, small goat"; with cabra, "goat", being a common synonym of man in Brazilian Portuguese, particularly in the northeast), which initially referred to a young child of a black and a white person.

 In Brazil, the word mestiço was substituted for "pardo" in the 1890 census, alongside "caboclo" (brown), but then returned to "pardo" in subsequent censuses.

 Pardo, the Portuguese word for a light brown color ("the color of a leopard", particularly in the context of complexion), evolved to mean any visibly mixed-race person that would not pass for any other race, to the exception of those of lighter complexion, who could be morenos (if dark-haired) or sararás (if light-haired, from Tupi sara-ra, "red-haired"; nevertheless, sarará evolved to mean only those of African descent more recently).

 The term was and is used to describe individuals born from any mixture of different ethnicities.
-Mainly these individuals usually have a blend in African, Native American, and European. there are specific groups like - European/Portuguese and Native American parents are commonly known as caboclo or, more commonly in the past, mameluco.
-Individuals of European and African ancestry are described as mulato.
-Cafuzos (known as zambo in the English language) are the production of Native American and African ancestors.
-If someone has a mix of all three they are known as "pardo".
+Mainly these individuals usually have a blend in African, Native American, and European, but other terms are used for specific groups.
+For example: European/Portuguese and Native American parents are commonly known as caboclo or, more commonly in the past, mameluco; individuals of European and African ancestry are described as mulato; cafuzos (known as zambo in the English language) are the production of Native American and African ancestors; and if someone has a mix of all three they are known as "pardo".
 Brazil celebrates The Mixed Race Day (Dia do Mestiço) (June 27 is an official date in States of Amazonas) to celebrate racial unity in the nation, Paraíba and Roraima.
 The Day of the Caboclo (Dia do Caboclo) occurs June 24.